 Table of Content

-Regardless of the contract length (9 months through 12 months), award recipients shall receive a one-time award of $5,000 as soon as practicable and a $5,000 increase to their salary effective at the beginning of the succeeding academic year.
-Employees on non-E & G funding will be eligible for the increase depending on availability of funds.
+Regardless of the contract length (9 through 12 months), award recipients shall receive a one-time award of $5,000 as soon as practicable and a $5,000 increase to their base salary effective at the beginning of the succeeding academic year.
+Employees on non-E&G funding will be eligible for the increase depending on the availability of funds.

 Application and Supporting Documentation

-Applications are submitted through the UCF Awards System may provide the following supporting documentation:
+Applications are submitted through the UCF Awards System with the following supporting documentation:

-- Statement of SoTL (Text Box – 250 words or fewer)
+- RIA – Research – Primary Area (Text Box 100 words or fewer)

-- Impact of SoTL Research (Text Box – 500 words or fewer)
+- Achievements and Recognition (Text Box – 500 words or fewer)